 Here is a photo of a batch of tarts that I just pulled from the oven.
 They will all be eaten within a day or two, so these won’t go in the freezer (although they do freeze beautifully).

-If you find these shells in your local Wal-Mart, do buy a few boxes and give these tarts a try; you’ll love them!!!
+I do hope you’ll try Granny’s pecan pies; they are SO delicious!
+If you find these shells in your local Wal-Mart, do buy a few extra boxes.
+You can try this buttermilk pie and this chocolate chess in them; they are fabulous!!!
 As always, thanks so much for stopping by.
 Be blessed, and stay savvy!!!

 - 3 whole eggs